 I needed horses, all those years and in all those ways, to help me grow.

-But I found it hard, for many reasons, to reconcile motherhood with horsemanship.
+But I found it hard to reconcile motherhood with horsemanship.
 After my second child was born, my life path took a turn that led me away from horses for a while.

-It’s been a long, long wait, but finally we’re in a position to have horses in our lives again, on a much smaller and simpler scale this time.
+It’s been a long, long wait, but finally we’re in a position to have horses in our lives again, and for that I'm grateful.

-I don't tell my kids that God sits on a throne in the sky, judging your worthiness before sending you to heaven or hell.
+I don't tell my kids that God sits on a throne in the sky, judging your worthiness.

-I’m in the process of defining what my “religion” is, so I can share it with my kids.
+I’m in an ongoing process of defining what my “religion” is, partly to find a bedrock for myself, and partly so I can share it with my kids.

 It’s got something to do with loving and revering Mother Earth, and with trusting a Great Big Spirit that is all around us all the time, that we came from and will return to.

 Sometimes, I call that Great Big Spirit, “God."
 I don’t define it as male.
-I most definitely don’t describe it to my children as a kingly man with a white beard, sitting on a throne in the sky and judging your worthiness before drafting you off to heaven or hell.
+I most definitely don’t describe it to my children as a kingly white man, sitting on a throne in the sky and judging your worthiness before drafting you off to heaven or hell.

 On being opinionated, and deciding for yourself